imdawon/Monley-Rummer/README.md

 6. MonkeyRunner will scroll down to Log Out button and tap it.
 It will then tap the Log Out buttton in dialog box.
 7. MonkeyRunner will wait 3 seconds, then tap "Log in as <lastLoggedInUsernameHere>" and wait 7 seconds to authenticate.
 8. MonkeyRunner will tap the bottom middle icon to open the "Memories" section.
 From here, it will tap "My Eyes Only" and repeat starting at step 2.

+## The Numbers
+### A "set" is defined as 5 passcode attempts that lead to a 60 sec cooldown / lockout period where we must log out and in again
+* A 4 digit passcode at max is 10,000 different combinations.
+* We can enter 5 passcodes per "set"
+* This means, at max, we will have 2,000 passcode attempt "sets".
+* I estimate it will take 2 seconds to enter a set of passcodes.
+It will then take 2 seconds to log out, a 3 second wait, 7 seconds to log back in, and then 2 seconds to get back to enter another passcode set.
+This means our maximum amount of time it will take to brute force the correct passcode will be around 8.88 hours.

+My calculations are as follows *they may be wrong!:*
+2000 sets * 16 seconds set duration = 533.33 seconds total
+533.33 seconds / 60 = 8.88 hours